jeffreykegler/old_kollos/notes/misc/strand.md

-To initialize it, for each medial rule from the above step, we add `[postdot, medial-node]` to the prediction work list, where `postdot` is the medial rule's postdot symbol, and `medial-node` is the left subtree node created from it.
+To initialize it, for each medial rule from the above step, we add `[postdot, medial-node]` to the prediction work list, where `postdot` is the medial rule's postdot symbol, and `medial-node` is the left strand node created from it.

 Then, for every `[symbol, parent]` in the prediction work list:

 * For every `rule` with `symbol` on its LHS:

-    + We find the subtree node for the left predicted split rule, createing it if it does not already exist.
+    + We find the strand node for the left predicted split rule, createing it if it does not already exist.
       Call this node `new-node`.